Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?

 Tailored laser pulses can excite a molecule to a superposition of electronic states and trigger an ultrafast electronic oscillation with a period inversely proportional to the energy gap.
-In some cases, this electronic oscillation is accompanied with the changes in electron density, which may result in the creation~\cite{Valentini_Remacle:2020} or rupture~\cite{Calegari_Nisoli:2014} of chemical bonds.
+In some cases, this electronic oscillation is accompanied by changes in the electron density, which can result in the creation~\cite{Valentini_Remacle:2020} or rupture~\cite{Calegari_Nisoli:2014} of chemical bonds.
 The idea that chemical reactivity of a molecule can be manipulated by photoexcitation laid the foundation for the new field of attochemistry~\cite{Nisoli:2019,Remacle_Weinkauf:1999}.